Chaitanyabsprip/tmux-harpoon/readme.md

 Options:
     -a                    Track current tmux session
     -r [session_name]     Stop tracking session with session name.
-If session_name is not passed then remove
+If session_name is not passed then remove current session -l                    List tracked sessions
-                          current session
-    -l                    View and jump to tracked sessions -s [index]            Switch to the session at the specified index in the list of tracked sessions -h                    Display this help message
+    -s [index]            Switch to the session at the specified index in the list of tracked sessions
+    -e                    Edit the sessions file
+    -h                    Display this help message
 ```